 He J and co-workers had used the scientific data showing the role of CCR5 gene-encoded protein, having a definite role in allowing HIV entry in a cell.
 The protein encoded by CCR5 makes it possible for HIV to enter inside the cell.

 However, some 10% of the European population whose CCR5 gene is mutated, are resistant to HIV to some extent.

-A frameshift mutation is a kind of genetic alteration- point mutation, shift or alter the entire reading frame when changed.
-Simply put, the reading frame is the portion that helps in making the coding portion for a gene.
+A frameshift mutation is a kind of genetic alteration- a point mutation, shift or alter the entire reading frame when a base(nitrogenous) changed.
+Simply put, the reading frame is the portion that helps in making the coding part for a gene.